Social Outreach

 Food Distribution

-The coordinators of Food Distribution are grateful for its founders: Janet Qualters (July 23, 1941 – September 22, 2020) and Gay Fantozzi (September 21, 1951 – January 25, 2021) for their work to develop and expand this ministry and inspire us to continue their work today.
+The coordinators of Food Distribution are grateful for its two founders: Janet Qualters (July 23, 1941 – September 22, 2020) and Gay Fantozzi (September 21, 1951 – January 25, 2021) for their work to develop and expand this ministry and inspire us to continue their work today.

 Falls Church Homeless Shelter

 How can you support the shelter?
 In addition to monetary support, parishioners can donate food, personal hygiene items, paper supplies, meals, and their time to work with our residents.
 Our website, www.fcshelter.org, provides all the information regarding volunteer work and how to sign up for the different opportunities.
-This year, you have the option to donate your time and spend an evening at the shelter.
-Volunteers are needed from Thursday to Sunday evenings from 5:30pm to midnight and will be working hand in hand with the professional staff and the residents.
-Training is provided for those that volunteer.
-The website also provides the opportunity to go to the Falls Church Homeless Shelter Amazon Wish list and order items to be delivered directly to the shelter.
-Thank you in advance for your help and volunteer services.
-If you have questions, email Luis Frontera, [email protected], and put ‘FC Shelter’ in the subject line.
+As in previous years, you have the option to donate your time and spend an evening at the shelter.
+Volunteers are needed from Thursday to Sunday evenings from 5:30pm to midnight, and will be working hand in hand with the residents and professional staff.
+Training is provided for those who volunteer.

-If you have questions, email Luis Frontera, [email protected], and put ‘FC Shelter’ in the subject line.
+If you have questions, email Luis Frontera at [email protected] and put ‘FC Shelter’ in the subject line.
+Thank you in advance for your continuous support of our shelter!

-Annually, St. James has a food and monetary collection in support of The Falls Church Community Service Council, Inc. (FCS).
+Annually, Saint James has a food and monetary collection in support of The Falls Church Community Service Council, Inc. (FCS).
 FCS established in 1969, is a coalition of churches and human service organizations in the greater Falls Church area.
 St. James Parish is a founding member.

 The purpose of the FCS organization is to provide needed human services to poor and disadvantaged individuals and families in the Falls Church community.
 The assistance primarily is for short term and emergency needs with the overall mission of helping individuals and families achieve self sufficiency, an improved quality of life and avoid homelessness.

-Advent Season Community Outreach
+Advent Season Gift Cards

 Once again, Catholic Charities and community homeless shelters have requested gift cards as the easiest way to assist families during the Advent season.
 This will apply to the refugee families and Food Distribution.
 In addition, “Adopt A Family” option will be available for Christmas.